gesaretto/writing_london/paper_1/voyage_notes.md

 > They met the second Prodigie, would feare a
 > Man, that had never heard of a _Chimaera_.

-What the fuck do we do of this phenomenal _enjambement_?!
+- Something should be done about this - the hypothetical man that never heard of a _Chimaera_.

 > One said, it was bold _Briareus_, or the beadle,
 > (Who hath the hundred hands when he doth meedle)
 > The other thought it _Hydra_, or the trock
 > Made of the trull, that cut her fathers lock:

-There is apparently a confusion - a mythological blindness here.
+- There is apparently a confusion - a mythological blindness here.
 Is it intentional?

 > But, comming neere, they found it but a liter,
 > So huge, it seem'd, they could by no meanes quite her.